aelb66/Diabetes-Classifier/index.md

-# How I created type 2 diabetes classification models using R and how you can too
+# How I created type 2 diabetes classifiers using R and how you can too
 <br />

 ![image](https://user-images.githubusercontent.com/75398560/123784120-74fc4900-d91a-11eb-8e86-389c47994f47.png)